toricls/ecs-taskmetadata-cloudwatch/README.md

 Amazon ECS Task Metadata :point_right: CloudWatch Custom Metrics =

+TODO: Write more about usage including required IAM role permissions

 This is an example project which puts your container-level metrics into CloudWatch on Amazon ECS and AWS Fargate.

 Pre-build docker image is available at a [Docker Hub repository](https://cloud.docker.com/repository/docker/toricls/ecs-taskmetadata-cloudwatch) to try quickly.